 Task Objective.
 To explore the first question, we design the following set of pick-and-place tasks where the objective is to grasp the target object and place it in the target container.
 Both the target object and container can be inferred from the demonstration and language instruction.
 In every task, the scene contains three visually distinct objects (of which exactly one of them is the target object) and two visually distinct containers (of which exactly one of them is the target container).
-To make the task more challenging, the distractor objects on the scene are chosen adversarially, whenever possible, to match either the color or shape of the target object.
 Thus, a robotic policy that disregards both the task demonstration and instruction and picks any random object and places it into any random container would solve the task with 1-in-6 odds.

 Language Instructions for Each Task.
-Figure 3 shows a selection of our training and testing tasks.
+Figure 3 shows a selection of our training and test tasks.
 Each task is specified through language with a single template-based instruction of the format "put [target object identifier] in [target container identifier]."

-We make this environment more challenging by having task instructions refer to containers by either their color or quadrant position and objects by either their name, color, or shape.
+We make this environment more challenging by having task language instructions that refer to the containers either by their color or quadrant position and the objects by either their name, color, or shape.
 We use six different container identifiers in the task instructions to convey which container to drop the object in: red, green, front, back, left, and right.
-Thus, if the robot is provided a demonstration of grasping a cup and placing it in the red container in the front left quadrant, and it encounters an initialization with the containers in different locations, it does not know whether to place the cup in the red, front, or left container.
+Thus, if the robot is provided a demonstration of picking up a cup and placing it in the red container in the front left quadrant, and it encounters an environment with the container.
 This ambiguity can only be resolved with the language instruction.
-Conversely, aspects of the task, such as which object to grasp, are most clearly expressed through the demonstration rather than the instruction, since for novel tasks, the language instruction contains object identifiers unfamiliar to the policy.
-The task instructions also refer to the objects through different types of identifiers: their unique names (32 strings such as "fountain vase"), color (8 strings such as "black-and-white colored object"), or shape (10 strings such as "trapezoidal prism shaped object").
+Conversely, aspects of the task, such as which object to grasp, are most clearly expressed through the demonstration rather than the instruction, since for novel tasks, the language instruction contains object identifiers: their unique names (32 strings such as "fountain vase"), color (8 strings such as "black-and-white colored object"), or shape (10 strings such as "trapezoidal prism shaped object").

 The multiple identifiers help simulate ambiguity that arises from informal human instructions, where different humans may refer to the same object or container through different attributes, enabling demonstrations and instructions to complement each other when the robot learns a new task.
-In total, there are 50 target object identifiers (32+8+10) and 6 target container identifiers, giving us 300 pick-and-place tasks.
+In total, there are 50 target object identifiers (32 + 8 + 10) and 6 target container identifiers, giving us 300 pick-and-place tasks.
 We train and evaluate on a bipartition of these 300 tasks.
 See Appendix A for a list of all our train and test tasks.

 Success Metric.
-In calculating the success rate, a successful trajectory is defined as one that (1) picks up the correct object and (2) places it in the correct container.
-Appendix D details the number of seeds and trials used to calculate success rates and standard deviations.
+In calculating the success rate, a successful trajectory is defined as one that (1) picks up the correct object on the scene, and (2) places it in the correct container on the scene.
+Appendix C contains details on the number of seeds and trials from which we calculated success rates and standard deviations.

 Data.
-Using a scripted policy (details in Appendix C), we collect roughly 130 successful demonstrations for each training task, and a single successful demonstration for each test task.
+Using a scripted policy, we collect an average of 130 successful demonstrations for each training task, and a single successful demonstration for each test task.
 All demonstrations are 30 timesteps long.
-Depending on our experimental scenario (see Section 5.2), we train on 65% to 80% of the 300 tasks, so our training buffer contains roughly 26,000-31,000 trajectories.
+Depending on our experimental scenario (see Section 5.2), we train on roughly 65% to 80% of the 300 tasks and evaluate on the remaining ones, which means that our training buffer contains a total of roughly 26,000-31,000 trajectories.